mihanyeni/Rscripts/README.md

 # Rscripts
-Rscripts for reminders on programming I've done in the past
+Reminders of programming I've done in the past (sensitive data removed)

 CONTENTS